sbecker11/flock-of-postcards/README.md

 If the app is already running, it will re-load the `jobs.mjs` file and you should now be able to visualize your own resume as a glorious flock of postcards

+## Known bugs
+- Test all links for 404 errors and fix or remove them.
+- Report bizcards and number of return icons found for each skill card.
+- Highlight taglink in bizcard detail when return icon is clicked in bizcard.

-## Future work ideas
+## Future Work Ideas
+- Download LinkedIn private profile data and use it to define jobs, responsibilities and skills defined in the jobs.mjs file.
-- Parse a resume PDF file to automatically find jobs, responsibilities, skills, college degrees, certifications, licenses, patents, publications, and social websites.
+- Parse a resume PDF file to automatically find jobs, responsibilities, skills, college degrees, certifications, licenses, patents, publications, and social websites defined in the jobs.mjs file.
 - Add, edit, or remove jobs from the app directly.
 - Output the edited jobs to a `.json` file.
 - Choose a resume format and print the jobs as a new PDF file.